Fireye04/coffee/content/blog/the-wonderful-world-of-ttrpgs.md

 Some systems are intentionally vague or broad to expand the number of stories that can be told with them.
 Genesys and FATE (which, in turn, is based on "fudge," The more you know!) are good examples of such systems.
-And they definitely have their uses; Edge of the Empire was built on Genesys, and that system uses the genesys dice system unfathomably well.
+And they definitely have their uses; Edge of the Empire was built on Genesys, and that system uses the genesys dice system quite well.

 However, broader systems fundimentally sacrifice their capacity to carry out their mechanical vision when they choose flexibility over specialization.
 In short, when you try to do everything, you do nothing well.
 Would you rather have one multitool that kinda handles everything kinda ok, or an array of specialized tools, each designed specifically and lovingly with their own hyperspecific application in mind?

 5e is designed as a combat system and has been adapted into an everything system by its players.
-All I'm trying to say is that it's designed vaguely, and if anything specializes in combat.
+All I'm trying to say is that it's designed vaguely, and if anything, specializes in combat.
 But heck, it doesn't even do that extraordinarily well, due to its lack of focus!

 In a world where people are lovingly crafting games about high school drama and gossip, games about sailing on trees on a chainsaw boat, games about living dungeons that gaze directly into the characters' very souls, games about kids hoverboarding between dimensions, and infinitely many more, each with its own new ideas, mechanics, vibes, artistic visions, and theses... **GASPS FOR AIR**

-Why in the everliving fuck would you want to play with a multitool?
+Why would you want to play with a multitool?

 ## RP enthusiasts, I'm looking at you.